Parents Bill of Rights for Data Privacy and Security

 - A student’s personally identifiable information (PII) cannot be sold or released by the Whitesboro Central School District for any commercial or marketing purposes.

 - Parents have the right to inspect and review the complete contents of their child's education record, including any student data stored or maintained by the Whitesboro Central School District.
 This right of inspection is consistent with the requirements of the Family Educational Rights and Privacy Act (FERPA).
-In addition to the right of inspection of the educational record, Education Law §2-d provides a specific right for parents to inspect or receive copies of any data in the student’s educational record.
+In addition to the right of inspection of the educational record, Education Law §2-d provides a specific right for parents to inspect any data in the student’s educational record.
 The New York State Department of Education (NYSED) will develop policies and procedures pertaining to this right.

 - State and federal laws protect the confidentiality of PII, and safeguards associated with industry standards and best practices, including, but not limited to, encryption, firewalls, and password protection, must be in place when data is stored or transferred.